Boeing sees 787 airborne in weeks; timetable questioned

 Japanese regulators immediately warned that the timetable was impossible to predict, in part because investigators still do not know what had caused lithium-ion batteries to overheat on two 787s.

-"At this time we are not yet in a position to say when flights will restart," said Shigeru Takano, the air transport safety director at Japan's Civil Aviation Board (CAB), which will assess and approve Boeing's proposed fix.
+"At this time we are not yet in a position to say when flights will restart," said Shigeru Takano, the air transport safety director at Japan's Civil Aviation Board, which will assess and approve Boeing's proposed fix.

-Boeing's timetable also put the company at risk of missing a deadline if approval takes longer than expected, adding to a history of missed deadlines that has bedevilled the Dreamliner.
+Boeing's timetable also put the company at risk of missing a deadline if approval takes longer than expected, adding to a history of missed deadlines that have bedevilled the 787 Dreamliner.

 Regulators grounded Dreamliners worldwide in January after a battery caught fire on a Japan Airlines Co (9201.T) 787 jet at Boston's Logan airport and a battery melted on an All Nippon Airways Co (9202.T) flight in Japan.